Homeschool Diner Logo -- 1960's style sign with atomic starburst

 By Julie Shepherd Knapp, copyright 2006

-A listing and brief description of various homeschooling approaches --
+A listing and brief description of various homeschooling approaches, popular methods, and

-Popular Methods and Philosophies lists several of the most popular
+Under Popular Methods and Philosophies, below, you'll find a listing of the most popular ways

-popular commercial products, free online resources, and important
+commercial products, free online resources, and a listing of important websites and books.

-Types of Instructional Materials describes the main types of
+Types of Instructional Materials, below, you will find descriptions of the main types of

 Guide to Homeschooling Approaches: